Tinchocw/forky/README.md

 When run without arguments, Forky starts an interactive Read-Eval-Print Loop (REPL) for experimenting with code.
 You can also inject a file as initial input using `make FILE=<filename> INJECT=true` to load statements from a file and then continue interactively.

 ```
+Forky REPL:
-Forky - REPL with arrow key support.
-Ctrl-C or Ctrl-D (on empty line) to exit.
+  - Use Ctrl-C or Ctrl-D (on empty line) to exit.
-Use ↑↓ arrows for history, ←→ for line editing.
+  - Use ↑↓ arrows for history, ←→ for line editing.
+  - Use tab for completions and suggestions.

 > var x = 42;
 > print(x);